RumenZaechki/ChainOfIrresponsibility/README.md

 ## Setup Chain on Demand Without Dependency Injection Support
-If you don't have access to a service collection or want to manually construct your chain, you can do so using the `ResponsibleChainBuilder` class:
+If you don't have access to a service collection or want to manually construct your chain, you can do so using the `ChainBuilder` class:

 ```c#
 IChain chain = new ChainBuilder<IChain>()